insooth/insooth.github.io/tuple-find.md

 # Access tuple-like container by type to return an index

-A colleague of mine asked a very interesting question that led to some code and this article.
+A colleague of mine asked me a very interesting question that led to some code and this article.
 Here is the question:

-> How would you look for an item in the tuple by its type, and return its index within that tuple?
+> How would you look for an item in a tuple by the item's type, and return the item's index within that tuple?

-It is easy to realise we are going to deal with an iteration of a tuple.
+It is easy to realise that we are going to deal with an iteration of a tuple.
 Such an iteration task can be done in a recursive way (as presented [here with `is_within`](https://github.com/insooth/insooth.github.io/blob/master/visitor-pattern.md)), or by means of variadic templates.
 The latter technique seems to be a better idea due to absence of an explicit recursion.

 It turns out that the toughest task is to be able to convey an additional information just between the iteration steps: the current index of the element that is being processed.
-This article presents an approach to that task that is using lazy fold expression implemented as [`std::disjunction`](https://en.cppreference.com/w/cpp/types/disjunction), and an idea of type embellishment that let us introduce an implicit context in which current element is embedded.
+This article presents an approach to that task that is using lazy fold expression implemented as [`std::disjunction`](https://en.cppreference.com/w/cpp/types/disjunction), and an idea of type embellishment that lets us introduce an implicit context in which current element is embedded.

-## Iteration over elements
+## Iteration

 Let's recall `is_within` from [_The role of the visitor pattern_](https://github.com/insooth/insooth.github.io/blob/master/visitor-pattern.md), a metafunction that returns `true` if type `T` is found inside the tuple `U`.
 Here we use variadic templates to pattern match over the types `Us...` contained in the tuple `U`, and the progress is guaranteed by means of inheritance (explicit recursion), stop condition is trivial.